reportportal/docs/src/md/src/TipsAndTricks/index.md

 # Tips and tricks

->If you see inconsistencies, typos or want to add something, please, [send us Pull Request into source](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)
+>If you see inconsistencies, typos or want to add something, please, [send us Pull Requests to branch it into our source code](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)

 ### How to avoid local execution reported into project space:
 **Option 1:**

-Use specific tag for launches, which should represent state.
+Use a specific tag for launches, which should represent the state.

 Create filters using those tags.
 Build widgets and dashboards, based on those tags.

-You can put those additional tags via CI command line.
+You can add those additional tags via the CI command line.

 So, only Jenkins will generate launches with those tags